ibm-cloud-docs/security-compliance/overview.md

 Scope
 :   The group of resources that you want to evaluate.
 In the new API-based architecture, a scope can be an Enterprise, Account group, Account, or Resource group.

+Subscope
+:   A segment of a scope.
+Subscopes are used to ensure that the members of your teams who review results only have access to the information regarding the instances that they have access to.

 Attachment
 :   The connection between a profile and scope that defines the way that {{site.data.keyword.compliance_short}} conducts an evaluation.
 An attachment is formed by selecting the grouping of resources that you want to evaluate and a profile.
 Then, you specify the parameters that you want to evaluate for.
 Attachments are evaluated once per day or can be initiated as needed.